catamount-music/catamount-music/README.md

 Dave's background is in high tech, reliability engineering in particular.
 So when we started Catamount Music, he realized we had a chance to use GitHub and other tools in the business.
 We use GitHub to store branding, lyrics, songs, and other assets.

-We also have a public repo cleverly named [Public Domain](https://github.com/catamount-music/public-domain).
+We also have a public repo cleverly named [public-domain](https://github.com/catamount-music/public-domain).
 This repo is where we put things that we wish to distribute unrestricted.
 It contains things we use day to day and things we write and blog about.

 ### Contact